EnhancedNetwork/TOHE-Docs/AboutUs.md

 <details>
 <summary><b><font color=gray>About</font></b></summary>

-I help keep the TEN community a safe and welcoming place for everyone.
+I help keep the community of The Enhanced Network a safe and welcoming place for everyone.
 So if there’s an issue, please feel free to reach out!
 I love to play video games (but I’m a sore loser lol) and spend time with my family.
 </details>

 ---